 Today, we will be talking about Pygmy Cory Catfish (Corydoras pygmaeus).
-Pygmy Cory is a peaceful and miniature fish species commonly found in freshwater aquariums, they are quite popular in the hobby and due to this reason you can easily find them in pet stores retailing for as low as $2.
+Pygmy Cory is a peaceful and miniature fish species commonly found in freshwater aquariums, they are quite popular in the hobby and due to this reason, you can easily find them in pet stores retailing for as low as $2.

 Do you know that Pygmy Cory Catfish can live for up to 4 years?
 That’s great if you ask me.
-Keep on reading for more information about this fascinating fish species; we will discuss its appearance, care, breeding amongst others.
+Keep on reading for more information about this fascinating fish species; we will discuss its appearance, care, and breeding amongst others.

 Quick Notes about Pygmy Cory